Cryoellz/C-Projects/README.md

-# Calculator-C
+# C-Projects
-Simple calculator in C :)
-Im still beginner
+C journey in CS